HrbrIO/harbor-docs/docs/quick-start-guide.md

 The Hello Harbor Beacon runs a standalone app so we'll need to start it to collect information.
 Go ahead and run `node .` in the base directory for the Beacon.

-And now you are are sending your first messages to Harbor.
-You can double check what's coming into harbor by selecting your app.
+And now you are are sending your first messages to Hrbr.
+You can double check what's coming into Hrbr by selecting your app.

 ![application-string](img/quick-start/helloharbor-application-screen.png)